aaryan2k/aaryan2k.github.io/_posts/2022-12-27-Machine Learning Introduction Logistic Regression To Deep Learning.md

   Beyond the inherent advantages of deep learning, like crafting sophisticated decision boundaries, the multi-layer perceptron offers the added benefit of transfer learning.
 This approach maximizes data utility, ensuring that every piece of information is harnessed to its fullest potential.

+## Learning Steps

+1. **Initialization:**
+   - Start with initial values for the model's parameters (weights and bias).
+These can be set to zero, small random numbers, or based on some other initialization technique.

+2. **Model Prediction:**
+   - For a given input \( X \), compute the linear combination of the input features and the weights, and then pass this through the logistic (sigmoid) function to get the predicted probability \( p(y) \).
+   - The logistic function ensures the output is between 0 and 1, making it interpretable as a probability.

+3. **Compute Loss:**
+   - Using the predicted probability \( p(y) \) and the true label \( y \), compute the loss using the Binary Cross-Entropy loss function.
+It quantifies the difference between the predicted probabilities and the actual class labels.

+    Given:
+    - \( y \) as the true label (0 or 1)
+    - \( p(y) \) as the predicted probability of the label being 1

+    The Binary Cross-Entropy loss for a single data point is:

+    \[ L(y, p(y)) = -[y \log(p(y)) + (1 - y) \log(1 - p(y))] \]

+    Here's a breakdown:

+    - If \( y = 1 \): The loss is \( -\log(p(y)) \).
+As \( p(y) \) approaches 1, the loss goes to 0, which is what we want.
+    - If \( y = 0 \): The loss is \( -\log(1 - p(y)) \).
+As \( p(y) \) approaches 0, the loss goes to 0, aligning with our desired outcome.

+    In essence, the loss function penalizes predictions that are far from the true labels, guiding the model to adjust its weights during training to make better predictions.

+4. **Calculate Gradients:**
+   - Compute the gradient of the loss concerning each parameter.
+This step involves taking the derivative of the loss function with respect to each weight and bias.
+The gradient points in the direction of the steepest increase of the loss function.

+5. **Update Parameters:**
+   - Adjust the weights and bias in the opposite direction of the computed gradient.
+This is done to minimize the loss.
+The size of the step is determined by the learning rate.
+   - Weight update rule: \( w_{new} = w_{old} - \text{learning rate} \times \text{gradient} \)

+6. **Iterate:**
+   - Repeat steps 2 to 5 for a set number of iterations or until the change in loss between iterations is below a predefined threshold.

+7. **Model Evaluation:**
+   - After training, evaluate the performance of the logistic regression model on a separate validation or test dataset to ensure it generalizes well to new, unseen data.

+8. **Tuning (if necessary):**
+   - If the model's performance is not satisfactory, consider adjusting hyperparameters (like the learning rate), adding regularization, or gathering more data, and then repeat the learning process.

 ## Bias-Variance Tradeoff

 In the world of machine learning, the bias-variance tradeoff is a fundamental concept that every model grapples with.
 It's the balancing act between a model's ability to fit training data (bias) and its ability to generalize well to new, unseen data (variance).